Oakland County/Clinton River WRRF PFAS Evaluation and Source Tracking

 120 sq-mi service area

-Forward-Thinking Project Helps Identify Wastewater PFAS Sources, Ensure Clinton River Water Quality and Protect Public Health
+Forward-Thinking Project Helps Identify Wastewater PFAS Sources, Protect Clinton River Water Quality and Public Health

 The Oakland County Water Resources Commissioner (WRC) was confronting two complex challenges when it partnered with OHM Advisors to track per- and polyfluoroalkyl substances (PFAS) sources in wastewater flow to the Clinton River.
 The Clinton River Water Resource Recovery Facility (CRWRRF) had agreed to begin accepting the flow of 9 million gallons of wastewater per day that had previously flowed to Great Lakes Water Authority (GLWA), and also took on responsibility for regulating the industrial dischargers in five associated communities.
 Simultaneously, the Michigan Department of Environment, Great Lakes, and Energy (EGLE) was implementing new regulations on PFAS in wastewater discharges.
 When the new connection was brought online at CRWRRF, the effluent PFAS concentrations climbed above regulatory limits.
 CRWRRF was therefore required to identify potential sources, work with industrial users to minimize those discharges, and reduce PFAS levels in its discharge to the Clinton River.